 Individual budgets are another important aspect of building a successful company culture and satellite office.
 You’re going to provide the basic necessities for your employees, but why not give them a little extra?

-At TransitScreen, our employees get a $250 productivity stipend every year.
+Some companies provide employees with a productivity stipend every year.
 This can be used on anything that will help them work, like a standing desk, noise-cancelling headphones, or even an upgraded monitor if they so wish.
 This type of bonus is slightly different from what we’re discussing, but it gives employees the option to create their own work experience, and that, in turn, makes for a positive work environment.

 Now that we’ve covered what you can do and how you can do it in your own space, let’s cover coworking spaces.
 Lots of companies have started expanding where they recruit, allowing new employees to work from their desired location, rather than having to relocate.